Mold Remediation in New Canaan

 New Canaan's modernist housing stock often features flat or low-slope roofs that develop chronic leaks at parapets, scuppers, and skylights, creating hidden moisture and mold growth in roof assemblies and the ceiling space below.
 We use thermal imaging to find these hidden moisture patterns and contain affected areas without damaging the original architectural detailing.

-Mold in Country Estates and Traditional Homes
+Mold in Ridge-Road Estates and Traditional Homes

 After a Water Loss: Mold Prevention Window